hanabi/hanabi.github.io/docs/level-8.md

 ### The 5 Stall (Intermediate Section)

-- As mentioned in the [beginner's guide](beginner/early-game.md#the-5-stall-cluing-off-chop-5s), *5 Stalls* are when a player clues an off chop 5 purely because they want (or need) to give a stall clue.
+- As mentioned in the [level 2](level-2.md#the-5-stall-cluing-off-chop-5s), *5 Stalls* are when a player clues an off chop 5 purely because they want (or need) to give a stall clue.
 - *5 Stalls* are usually performed in the *Early Game*.
 Less commonly, they can also be performed in the *Mid-Game* if a player happens to be in a special "stalling" situation where they are not allowed to discard.
 - In the *Early Game*, the team can give as many *5 Stalls* as they want before initiating the *Mid-Game*.
 - Regardless of whether they are done in the *Early Game* or the *Mid-Game*, *5 Stalls* are only allowed if there is nothing else "normal" to do (like playing a card, giving a normal *Play Clue*, or giving a normal *Save Clue*).